-This year, our entire technology hardware and software has been updated in the entire school.
+In the Fall of 2012, our entire technology hardware and software was updated in the entire school.
 In addition to adding smartboards in the classrooms, each teacher has a laptop, we have an updated operating system, and the diocese has put into place a school-wide management system in which parents will be able to monitor their students grades and homework daily.
 Teachers will be able to provide lesson plans, homework information, discipline information, and attendance all on-line directly to the principal.

 Saint Patrick School offers smartboards in our classrooms plus a trained teacher to instruct others.
 Each classroom has at least one computer along with our dedicated computer lab.
 Our goal is to strengthen the skills students need to access, interpret, and synthesize information.
 Technology is used as a tool for learning and developing critical thinking skills across the content area.
 This is accomplished through teaching computer literacy, writing and desktop publishing, information management, and information retrieval.